oracle/python-oracledb/doc/src/api_manual/module.rst

-    The ``use_sni`` parameter is expected to be a boolean which indicates whether to use the TLS Server Name Indicator (SNI) extension to bypass the second TLS neogiation that would otherwise be required.
+    The ``use_sni`` parameter is expected to be a boolean which indicates whether to use the TLS Server Name Indicator (SNI) extension to bypass the second TLS negotiation that would otherwise be required.
 This parameter is used in both python-oracledb Thin and Thick modes.
 The default value is False.